retf/Boost.Application/README.md

 ###Articles

-Note that here we using version 4.8 (0.4.8).
+Note that here we are using version 4.8 (0.4.8).
 If you are using current version 4.9 (0.4.9) you need adapt all article samples.

 [Creating a New Application Mode] (http://www.codeproject.com/Articles/695937/Creating-a-New-Application-Mode)